naufalalifai/FinalProject-Pweb/README.md

 - Visitors can see information about the clinic
 - Visitors make appointment
-- Admin can see appointment made by visitor (optional)
+- Admin can see appointment made by visitor

 ## Tech